chilli-axe/mpc-autofill/autofill/readme.md

 Once the autofilling process completes, you can either complete and pay for your order or save it to your MPC account to purchase/modify later.

-By default, the tool will upload the order as a new MPC project.
-The tool also supports continuing with saved MPC projects - run the program with the command line argument `--skipsetup` to use this functionality.
-You will be prompted to log into MPC, navigate to a saved project, and continue editing it before the program will continue.

 ## User Guide
 ### Windows
 * Download the latest Windows release from [the Releases tab](https://github.com/chilli-axe/mpc-autofill/releases),